How Much Chlorine to Add to a Hot Tub for the First Time?

 How often to add chlorine to a hot tub?

-In general, adding chlorine will probably need to be done once a week, particularly if the hot tub is used regularly.
+In general, adding chlorine should be done once a week, particularly if the hot tub is used regularly.

-But how often to add chlorine to a hot tub should be determined by doing a test of the hot tub water using a test kit or test strips.
+However, how often to add chlorine to a hot tub should be determined by testing the water using a test kit or test strips.

-Test the chlorine level of the water with a kit that you can buy at your local pool or spa supply store.
+You can test the chlorine level of the water with a kit you can buy at your local pool or spa supply store.

 Recommended Test Strips